 Just prior to the release of their second album, Beat Happening issued a four-song 12-inch in Britain.
 Along with Jamboree‘s “Crashing Through” and an alternate version of the same album’s “The This Many Boyfriends Club,” Crashing Through contains both sides of a non-LP American single.

-While repeating the band’s habit of ending an album with a live cut, Jamboree — co-produced by Mark Lanegan and Gary Lee Conner of Screaming Trees and Steve Fisk — is a bit more intricate and electric, but not enough to hurt.
+While repeating the band’s habit of ending an album with a live cut, Jamboree — co-produced by Steve Fisk and Mark Lanegan and Gary Lee Conner of Screaming Trees — is a bit more intricate and electric, but not enough to hurt anything.
 What makes the trio so special is its innate ability to turn raw, crude ingredients into friendly, nice music without getting all mushy about it.
 So, while “Hangman” gets a ferocious Cramps roar going, the vocals are thoroughly mild.
 Similarly, the alluring (and oft-covered) “Indian Summer” paints an idyllic lyrical picture over an innocuous drone.
 Indicative of a deft internal compass, the pathos-laden “Cat Walk” has enough of a spine not to whimper.

 The four songs on the joint Beat Happening/Screaming Trees 12-inch (the record melds the two groups without specific credits) suggest that a boxload of Cream’s Disraeli Gears had recently arrived in town.
 (The wah-wah and mock-Ginger Baker drumming is a dead giveaway.)
 “Polly Pereguin” and the pointedly titled “Tales of Brave Aphrodite,” a loopy confessional, are rough-cut electric pop with definite ’60s ambience.
 If nothing else, the EP demonstrates how open-ended the group’s musical ambitions could be.